Who We Are

 Board Chair

 Dr. Kat Parent (they/them) is a queer multidisciplinary artist and historian.
 They studied at St. Olaf College, spent years studying global Christianity in Norway, and got their PhD at Luther Seminary with a focus on racial justice.
-She writes songs, paints, and hosts community art workshops that emphasize play as a spiritual practice.
+They write songs, paints, and hosts community art workshops that emphasize play as a spiritual practice.
 In their free time, Kat likes to sew clothes, spend time in the woods, and watch spooky movies with their partner and cats.

 Jonathan Stegall